Our fair-trade partnerships

 A partnership has been created between a group of producers on the west coast of France (BIOPARTENAIRE® label)

 Organic vegetables of French origin:

-Our sector devoted to vegetables in France is built upon a partnership with French producers of green beans and peas.
+Our sector devoted to vegetables in France is built upon a partnership with French producers of green beans and peas, BIOPARTENAIRE® label.

-Soft wheat partnership: 100% French, bearing the BIOPARTENAIRE® label.
+Soft wheat partnership: 100% French, with the BIOPARTENAIRE® label.
 Used by our brands Priméal and Bisson.